Mugdots/fvtt-token-action-hud-tormenta20/.github/README.md

 # Token Action HUD T20

-Token Action HUD is a repositionable HUD of actions for a selected token.
+Token Action HUD Tormenta 20 is a repositionable HUD of actions for a selected token to the Tormenta 20 RPG System.

 ![Token Action HUD](token-action-hud.gif)